 How I dodged a bullet, and got a second chance at everything

 At the onset, I have to tell you exactly what this blog article is about, since it is long and self-indulgent.
 In short, I had an acute myocardial infarction on the first day of my trip to Italy, July 21st.
-I spent 8 days in the hospital (ICU and general ward of the cardio wing), and then flew back home on July 31st.
+I spent 8 days in the hospital in Como, Italy – 3 days in ICU, and then 5 days in the general ward of the cardio wing.
+We flew back home on July 31st.
 The cardiologist said I will bounce back from this, relatively unscathed.
 I dodged a bullet!

 Hopefully the story is told with some humor and with enough narrative appeal to be of interest to everyone.
 Oh, and at the end of this, I give myself and any other photographer who is neglectful of their health, an urgent lecture to take better care of diet and exercise.
 Be ready for that.

 This heart attack was self-inflicted through lack of exercise, and less-than-diligent care of my diet.
 In my opinion, this was mostly lack of exercise – that sedentary lifestyle that we photographers tend to have, stuck in front of the computer with deadlines that have to be met.
 Add a touch of laziness, and some stress eating, and you have a recipe for health issues – including a heart attack.
 There were markers along the way that I should have heeded with greater attention.

 The photo above shows part of one of the two large noticeboards in the cardio wing of the hospital I stayed in – Ospedale Sant’Anna – filled with notes from patients and family members, thanking the staff of the hospital for saving their lives.
 They most certainly saved mine, and gave me a second chance at life.

 That’s the summary.
 Here are the details …

 A really tight margin